Open-MBEE/EMS-Repo/README.md

     mvn -Dmaven.surefire.debug -Dmaven.test.skip=false test

+	Put JUnit test java files in src/test/java
-    Set a breakpoint in a test.
+    Set a breakpoint in a JUnit test.
     Run a Remote Java Application configuration with localhost for Host and 5005 for Port.
     Follow DemoComponentTest.java and its entry in service-content.xml